 For my database of political meetings and maps, please go to my new website: http://historyofpublicspace.uk/political-meetings-mapper-2/

-Campaigners for the vote and workers’ rights in nineteenth century Britain fought for the right to meet and to speak in public space.
-Protests contested the meaning of ‘public’ in public space.
+Movements for the vote and workers’ rights in 19th century Britain fought for the right to meet and to speak in public space.
+Popular protests contested the meaning of ‘public’ in public space.

 You can use the data and information on this site, but please credit it to me with the url of the page.

 Protest and the Politics of Space and Place Extended by Katrina Navickas is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.